smatechnologies/opcon-basic-training/docs/Unit 1 Exercise 1.md

 ---
-sidebar_panel: 'Unit 1 Exercise 1'
+ssidebar_label: 'Unit 1 Exercise 1'
 ---

 ### Exercise 1: Steps to Create a Schedule